Find online courses made by experts from around the world.

 Timer jobs are SharePoint's way of executing scheduled tasks.
 Many commercial SharePoint products and custom solutions use them, and they're a super important concept for any serious SharePoint developer to master.

-In this course, veteran SharePoint consultant Bart McDonough will teach you all about timer jobs for SharePoint Server 2013 and SharePoint Online.
-He'll also show you the secrets pros use to create solutions that are good enough to sell commercially!
+In this course, I'll teach you all about timer jobs for SharePoint Server 2013 and SharePoint Online.
+I'll also show you the secrets pros use to create solutions that are good enough to sell commercially!

 Here are a few examples of how this course is different: